torbenwendt/ptouch-print/README.md

 - PT-2430PC
 - PT-2730
 - PT-2730
-- PT-P700 ( could work but needs a little development first )
+- PT-P700 ( could work but needs a little development first - [see here](https://github.com/clarkewd/ptouch-print/issues/2) )
 - PT-D450

 **Further info can be found at:**